Welcome to Words Will Work 2021

-Even if you’ve only written a To-Do list before, this very first South Auckland Writers Festival may be just what you need to hit the ground writing.
+Even if you’ve only written a To-Do list before, the South Auckland Writers Festival may be just what you need to hit the ground writing.
+Words Will Work 2021 has something on offer for all writers – no matter your experience level or preferred genre.

 The aim of our festival is to provide an event for writers that has a uniquely South Auckland flavour.